pactflow/katacoda-workshops/pactflow-ai/step3.md

 You may need to tweak the output, and you'll note some assumptions are made.

 1. Your client code will not be used (it hasn't been provided)
-2. A dummy client is substituted in place of your actual code.
-A user should replace this with their actual client.
+2. The system under test is a client created purely for testing purposes.
+It may also be replaced by a generic HTTP library such as `fetch` or `axios`.
+You should replace this with your actual client code.
   1. Try removing or commenting out the dummy client code and run the test
-3. We are using Jest in our project, and `pactflow-ai` prefers to use mocha based matchers, so I needed to change mocha's [to.deep.equal](https://www.chaijs.com/api/bdd/#method_deep) method to jest's[toEqual](https://jestjs.io/docs/expect#toequalvalue) method.
+3. We are using Jest in our project, and `pactflow-ai` sometimes chooses to use the mocha or chai based assertion libraries.
+You may need to change mocha's [to.deep.equal](https://www.chaijs.com/api/bdd/#method_deep) method to jest's [toEqual](https://jestjs.io/docs/expect#toequalvalue).

 👉🏼 `npm run test:pact`{{exec}}